 Jesus tells this parable without shrinking back.
 He is confronting their wickedness head-on.

-“You–that’s the Jews–killed every prophet God ever sent to get you back on track.
+“You (he means the Jews) killed every prophet God ever sent to get you back on track.
 I’m not going to be any different, even though I’m begotten of God and should be the object of your worship.”

 We see a return to misunderstanding the likes of which were present in the Triumphal Entry just the day before yesterday.
 The poeple wanted a Messiah, but Jesus wasn’t going to save them the way they thought he would.
 The religious leaders want an inspirational figure, but one that will color inside their lines.